-The Corporation proposes that KPMG be appointed as auditor of the Corporation for the ensuing year and that the Audit Committee of the Board be authorized to fix their remuneration.
+The Corporation proposes that KPMG be appointed as auditor of the Corporation for the fiscal year ending December 31, 2024 and that the Audit Committee of the Board be authorized to fix their remuneration.
+The Audit Committee in their discretion may direct the selection of a different auditor at any time during the year if they determine that such a change would be in the best interests of the Corporation and its shareholders.
 KPMG has been the auditor of the Corporation since November 15, 1999.
 Prior to KPMG being appointed as auditor of the Corporation, shareholders of the Corporation waived the appointment of an auditor.
 Representatives of KPMG will be present at the Meeting, and they will have an opportunity to make statements and will be available to respond to appropriate questions from shareholders.

-The following tables set forth the aggregate fees billed to the Corporation by KPMG for professional services in fiscal years 2021 and 2020.
+The following tables set forth the aggregate fees billed to the Corporation by KPMG for professional services in fiscal years 2023 and 2022.

-2 021(1) 2020(1)
+2023(1) 2022(1)

-Audit Fees (2) \$ 355,910 \$ 191,291
+Audit Fees (2) \$ 388,800 \$ 374,087

-Tax Fees (3) 88,090 111,317
+Tax Fees (3) 98,140 107,596

-Audit Related Fees - -
+Audit Related Fees

-All Other Fees -
+All Other Fees

-Total \$ 444,000 \$ 302,608
+Total \$ 486,939 \$ 481,683

 - (1) The dollar amounts shown in these columns have been converted from Canadian dollars to U.S. dollars.
-For 2021, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7980 which was the average Bank of Canada foreign exchange rate for the 2021 fiscal year.
-For 2020, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7461 which was the average Bank of Canada foreign exchange rate for the 2020 fiscal year. - (2) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements.
+For 2023, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7410 which was the average Bank of Canada foreign exchange rate for the 2023 fiscal year.
+For 2022, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7692 which was the average Bank of Canada foreign exchange rate for the 2022 fiscal year. - (2) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
 Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (3) "Tax Fees" include fees for tax compliance and tax advisory services.